vhuynen/Connect-RAK4631-Weather-Monitoring-to-Helium-and-Ubidots/README.md

 ```
 ## Ubidots

-In order to send data from Helium to Ubidots, you should have to create a Helium Plugin.
+In order to send data from Helium to Ubidots, you will have to create an Helium Plugin.
 In my case, I have created the plugin from Helium console directly.
 Follow the section "creating the plugin from Helium" of [this article](https://help.Ubidots.com/en/articles/5008195-plugins-connect-helium-with-Ubidots) to achieve that.

-The data received from the RAK4631 will be decoded by the JavaScript Decoder function from Helium side.
+The data received from the RAK4631 will be decoded by the JavaScript Decoder function from Helium.
 The Hexadecimal data received from the device will be decoded and transformed into a JSON payload that will be parsed and loaded by the Ubidots API.

-The device is auto-provisioning by the Ubidots API when Ubidots received data from an unknown device.
+The device is automatically provisioned by the Ubidots API as soon as Ubidots receives data from an unknown device.

-Below the result of the integration of data received from Helium to Ubidots :
+Down below the result of the integration of data received from Helium to Ubidots :

 ![RAK4631 Dashboard with Ubidots](./docs/gallery/ubidots_device.png)

 ### Ubidots Dashboard

-Below a dashboard with data from my Home Environmental Sensor RAK7204 and my Outdoor Weather Station WisBlock Kit 1.
+Right here, a dashboard whose data comes from my Home Environmental Sensor RAK7204 and my Outdoor Weather Station WisBlock Kit 1.

 ![Ubidots Dashborad](./docs/gallery/ubidots_dashboard.png)

 ## MyDevices Cayenne

-As Ubidots, you should have to [connect](https://docs.helium.com/use-the-network/console/integrations/mydevices-cayenne/)
+In contrary to Ubidots, it is required to [connect](https://docs.helium.com/use-the-network/console/integrations/mydevices-cayenne/)
  Helium to your MyDevices Cayenne account.
- :warning: Unlike Ubiots platform, before to ingest data, you must adding yourself your device into MyDevices Cayenne.
+ :warning: Unlike Ubidots platform, before ingesting data, you must add your device into MyDevices Cayenne yourself.

 Below the result of the integration of LPP data received from Helium to MyDevices Cayenne :
 ![RAK4631 Dashboard with My Devices Cayenne](./docs/gallery/my_devices_cayenne.png)